 I have a rule in our home.
 With few exceptions for Mickey Mouse Platy fish, we limit our number of pets to two.
 As mentioned before, one of those pets is our beloved dog, Owen Parker.
 The other is typically a hamster belonging to our youngest, Samantha.
 The hamster does change from time to time, as their lifespans are fairly short.
 Since the inception of the blog five months ago, there have been two hamsters- Almond Biscotti and Peppermint Mocha.
 Both Syrian hamsters of the genus Mesocricetus, they are what you’ll typically find at any pet store.
-Our always come from the PetSmart in the Hastings Ranch area of Pasadena, and always named after food or drink.
+Our hamsters are always from the PetSmart in the Hastings Ranch area of Pasadena, and always named after food or drink.

-The hamster stories are rather unremarkable, except that Sam seems to choose hamsters that end up developing a bit of personality, perhaps in keeping with their Starbucks-inspired names.
+The hamster stories are rather unremarkable, except that Sami seems to choose hamsters that end up developing a bit of personality, perhaps in keeping with their Starbucks-inspired names.
 Almond Biscotti liked to rest atop her terrarium, wedged between her water bottle and the lid.
-She also had free run of the house during out week-long trip to Disney World last year.
+She also had free run of the house during our week-long trip to Disney World last year.
 We were standing in line for Jungle Cruise when I received a call from our neighbor’s son who was watching the pets for the week.
-My first worry was that something had happened to Owen, but no. Almond had escaped and was nowhere to be found.
+My first worry was that something had happened to our dog Owen, but no. Almond had escaped and was nowhere to be found.
 We arrived home at the end of the week to find a couple of clever hamster traps, a bathroom littered with hamster droppings, along with a hammy-shaped gap in the bathroom door she created to either get in or out of the room.
 I suppose at least she kept her mess in the bathroom…?
 And go figure, I found Almond in a corner of my bedroom the night we got home as I was about to turn in for the night.
 After ten minutes, moving the heavy wood dresser, and two shoeboxes, the husband and I caught Almond.
 He woke Sami to show that her hammy had been caught and placed back in her home, and all was well.
 We had no idea why she was able to evade poor Daniel until a few months later with I found that she had been hiding inside a chest of Ikea Alex drawers in the girls’ room.
 She had made herself a little nest, which explained why she seemed to be able to disappear when our neighbor would come to check on the pets.

 But our favorite hamster was Chestnut Praline Latte.
-Her time at the Haas home extended one year from early 2016 to 2017.
-This hamster was special, a really sweet hamster who never bit or squealed, but had a penchant for escaping.
+Her time at the Haas home extended a little over one year from early 2016 to 2017.
+This hamster was special, a really sweet creature who never bit or squealed, but had a penchant for escaping.
 And hiding in the most interesting places.

-One morning the kids for whatever reason decided to have Chestnut run in her ball.
-She was left rolling about the house in said ball as I made the carpool rounds.
+One morning before school, the kids for whatever reason decided to have Chestnut run around in her ball.
+She was left rolling about the house in that ball as I made the carpool rounds.
 I returned home to find an empty ball and no hamster.
 A thorough search of the house and the faint sound of scampering lead me to the most difficult, worst possible spot to access: behind the refrigerator.
 Our fridge pre-kitchen remodel was wedged in a space created by an old cabinet and an awkwardly placed wall dividing the fridge space and the washroom on the other side.
-To move the refrigerator forward enough to access the back required shimmying the appliance between that wall and another awkward cabinet, with a maximum of three inches total to work with.
-Shimmying completed with the help of a friend, sure enough Chestnut was having a ball in the disgusting confines of the bottom of the refrigerator.
+To move the refrigerator forward enough to access the back required shimmying the appliance between that wall and yet another awkwardly placed cabinet, with a maximum of three inches total to work with.
+Shimmying completed with the help of a friend, sure enough, Chestnut was having a ball in the disgusting confines of the bottom of the refrigerator.
 This became her favorite hiding spot up until the kitchen was remodeled and the old fridge with a cardboard backing was replaced with a hamster-proof LG side-by-side with a metal back.
-Post remodel, we found her hiding with Sami’s stuffed animals after returning home from the Sierras, in the linen closet with the blankets, and in a Longaberger basket.
+Post-remodel, we found her hiding with Sami’s stuffed animals after returning home from the Sierras, in the linen closet with the blankets, and inside a Longaberger basket.